A treatment for Alzheimer's 05 March 2025

 A treatment for Alzheimer's - My Mum's Story

-My Mum was diagnosed with Alzheimer's in 2009, which is really a guess, they could only truly say that she was showing signs of dementia.
-She had a typical long slow decline, interspersed with sudden drops down and a susequent recovery, but never to where she was before the drop down.
+My Mum was diagnosed with Alzheimer's in 2009.
+She had a typical long slow Alzheimer’s decline, interspersed with sudden drops down and a subsequent recovery, but never to where she was before the drop down.
 If you have cared for someone with Alzheimer's this will be a familiar story.
 I really started being a carer for Mum after my Dad died in 2013.
-I am an engineer and used to diagnosing problems with machines, I brought that logic in to the caring for Mum.
-By July 2019 Mum would try to speak but the words seldom came out as she intended, we could understand her but only by trying to hear the emotion behind the words that came out.
+By July 2019 Mum would try to speak but the words seldom came out as she intended, we could understand her, but only by trying to hear the emotion behind the words that came out.

 The improvement started with a serious decline.
 Mum had diarrhoea in the night of 20 August 2019 and we didn't know until the next morning, I feel guilty because even though her pants were clean at bed time she didn't smell right.
 If I had got her to the toilet maybe she would have been OK, but then maybe we wouldn't have seen the improvement.

 Lying in diarrhoea had two effects, it caused a skin infection followed by a UTI (Urinary Tract Infection).
 The skin infection was treated with a 7 day course of Flucloxacillin 500mg.
-Then towards the end of that treatment the UTI started to show on the urine dip sticks and so Mum was treated with Ciprofloxacin for a 7 day course.
+Then towards the end of that treatment, a UTI started to show on the urine dip sticks, and so Mum was treated with Ciprofloxacin for a 7 day course.
 Mum has had Ciprofloxacin for a Pseudomonas infection before, there was no corresponding improvement in dementia symptoms.
 Having two antibiotics so closely together made Mum very ill, she stopped eating and was barely drinking.

 Breakfast became a milk shake: